meglou752/SEM-Group-Project/Use cases/use-case-7.md

-# USE CASE: 7 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 7 Produce a report on all the cities in the world with population in descending order

 ## CHARACTERISTIC INFORMATION